CENTER LAUREN BETTS | 6'7 | UCLA

-GUARD TA'NIYA LATSON | 5'8 | FLORIDA STATE
+GUARD TA'NIYA LATSON | 5'8 | SOUTH CAROLINA

 Excellent athlete, explosive lower body.
 Could have been a track athlete with that speed.
 Has the ball on a string, can get to the rim with ease.
 Has great shooting touch, shooting at a crazy rate of 46% from 3-point range at the moment.
 Also shooting 50% from the field for a player averaging 27 PPG.
 Has always shot over 80% from the free throw line.
 Knows how to get off a clean shot from anywhere.
 Is also a playmaker for her teammates with 4 assists per game.
 She's also a great defender on the perimeter and averages 2 steals per game.
+She definitely passes the eye-test and it still seems like people are sleeping on her talent.

 GUARD FLAU'JAE JOHNSON | 5'10 | LSU